2000

 2002

-May — Reconstruction of Dickson Street began this month, paid for in part by a $1.5 million federal grant.
+May — Reconstruction of Dickson Street begins this month, paid for in part by a $1.5 million federal grant.
 The new design was completed in the latter part of 2003.

 August 27 — The new Washington Regional Medical Center opens at North Hills Medical Park.